The Himalayas: The Majestic Crown of the Earth

 - Ethnic Diversity and Religious Impact: The Himalayas are made up of many different ethnic groups and their own religion, language, and culture.
 Nature worship, Hinduism, Buddhism, Islam, etc., are prevalent religions.
 The mountains are very religious and pious, and Pashupatinath Temple and Nepal’s Muktinath are excellent Hindu temples.
 Muktinath is sacred in Buddhism and Jainism, and Ashtapad Mt. is sacred in Jainism.
 The religion followed there is Buddhism, and monasteries like Paro Taktsang in Bhutan are excellent religious places.

-- Language, Architecture, and Traditional Ways: Himalayas are ethnically varied, and over 40 languages are used in the regions.
-The buildings are made from material such as wood, mud, and stone to cover the hilly terrain.
-Handlooms, woodcarvings, and metalwork crafts tell stories of thriving craftsmanship of Himalayan people.
+- Language, Architecture, and Traditional Ways: The Himalayas are ethnically varied, and over 40 languages are used in the regions.
+The buildings are made from materials such as wood, mud, and stone to cover the hilly terrain.
+Handlooms, woodcarvings, and metalwork crafts tell stories of the thriving craftsmanship of the Himalayan people.
 Cultural practices, dances, and rituals tell stories of thriving traditions nurtured over centuries.

 - Indigenous Healing and Traditional Herbal Medicine: The Himalayas have medicinal herbs that are applied in local, Ayurvedic, and Tibetan medicine.
 A fifth of the plant flora is medicinally utilized, treating respiratory to gastrointestinal illnesses.
 Certain herbs like Yarsagumba (Cordyceps sinensis) are irreplaceable, being natural immunity boosters and aphrodisiacs.
 Local physicians and monks passed down their knowledge generation after generation, treating common and uncommon illnesses with herbs.

-- Contribution towards Global Pharmaceutical Industry: The Himalayan medicinal plants are demanded primarily across the globe.
-Rauvolfia serpentina treats blood pressure and Swertia chirata liver conditions and these are shipped abroad for world medical studies and medicine manufacture.
-The resources deplete as they are over-exploited and illegally exploited and hence the need for sustainability and conservation is the demand of the hour.
+- Contribution towards the Global Pharmaceutical Industry: The Himalayan medicinal plants are in demand primarily across the globe.
+Rauvolfia serpentina treats blood pressure, and Swertia chirata liver conditions, and these are shipped abroad for world medical studies and medicine manufacturing.
+The resources are depleted as they are over-exploited and illegally exploited, and hence, the need for sustainability and conservation is the demand of the hour.

 - Mineral and Natural Resource Wealth: The Himalayas hold mineral wealth in gold, silver, copper, and zinc.
 The minerals occur in over 100 locations, supporting local mining economies.
 Coal and oil potentiality and massive deposits also occur regionally in Kashmir.
 The minerals are an essential component of regional economies and world trade.